Australian Aid: Organisational changes

 The agency saw a variety of names and formats.
 It was founded in 1974 under the Whitlam Labor government as the Australian Development Assistance Agency (ADAA) to fulfil a role that had previously been the responsibility of several departments.
 One of the driving forces in its establishment was Sir John Crawford.
 At this time it was a government department within the Ministry for Foreign Affairs.
 It was renamed the Australian Development Assistance Bureau (ADAB) and brought under the Foreign Affairs and Trade portfolio in 1976 under the Fraser Liberal government.

 It became the Australian International Development Assistance Bureau (AIDAB) under the Hawke government in 1987, before being renamed Australian Agency for International Development (AusAID) by the Keating government in 1995.

 Soon after coming to power in September 2013, the Abbott government announced the integration of AusAID with DFAT, which was effected in November 2013.
 According to a consultant's later report, "The merger was conducted with no prior analysis and without consultation, particularly with AusAID".
 The merger was fully implemented by June 2014, when Foreign Minister Julie Bishop announced a new paradigm for the Australian foreign aid program.
 She said that expanding opportunities for people, businesses and communities is the key to both promoting economic growth and reducing poverty.
 The aid program would now provide a sharper focus on investing in drivers of economic growth, including trade, infrastructure; education and health; and empowering women and girls to create new jobs and opportunities that lift people out of poverty.
-A later major stakeholder survey of the Australian aid program showed that the transition was as smooth as hoped, with staff continuity, staff expertise and predictability of funding all performing particularly poorly.
+A later major stakeholder survey of the Australian aid program showed that the transition was not as smooth as hoped, with staff continuity, staff expertise and predictability of funding all performing particularly poorly.

 On Monday 21 September 2015, following a cabinet reshuffle by Australia's new Prime Minister Malcolm Turnbull, a new Ministerial position was created to cover management of Australia's aid program.
 Steven Ciobo became the first Minister for International Development and the Pacific, followed by Concetta Fierravanti-Wells six months later.